 I stumbled across the Craggy Mountain Railroad when looking for holiday things to do that I haven’t tried and the second I saw it, I knew the Jingle Bell Trolley ride would be something my kids would go crazy for.
 And they did.
 But there is more to this little railroad than initially meets the eye.

-This review was written during the 2019 season and well, COVID happened since then so things have changed.
-We’ve updated the piece to include what the railroad is doing for 2022.
+This review was written during the 2019 season and well, things have changed.
+We’ve updated the piece to include what the railroad is doing for 2023.

 Craggy Mountain Line